subir-kundo-qa/FirstTrip-POM-in-Playwright-/README.md

 Logging Key Data: Captures flight prices to verify results and assist in debugging.

-Clean & Scalable: The structure supports future expansion, like adding round-trip searches or multi-browser testing.
+Clean & Scalable: The structure supports future expansion, like adding round-trip searches or multi flights.

 ---